 First-party intent signals

 First-party intent signals show what a lead does across your website and Knock Links, then summarize how ready they are to buy.
-This article explains what Knock captures, how we calculate Knock: Intent Score
+This article explains what Knock captures, how we calculate Knock: Intent Score and Knock: Intent Type, and where you use them for routing and outreach.
+It’s for admins and reps who want clearer qualification without extra forms.

 What is first-party intent in Knock?